MukitCSTE/UVicSENG360Labs/lab10/index.md

 # Privacy #

-Especially with countries like the U.K. passing very agressive surveilance laws, privacy tools become more important than ever.
+Especially with countries like the U.K. passing very aggressive surveillance laws, privacy tools become more important than ever.
 Take a look at this: [http://www.theverge.com/2016/11/23/13718768/uk-surveillance-laws-explained-investigatory-powers-bill](http://www.theverge.com/2016/11/23/13718768/uk-surveillance-laws-explained-investigatory-powers-bill)

 How can we protect ourselves from others?
 Whether they are government agencies, thieves, friends or coworkers, we need to prepare ourselves.
 This week lab will consist of a survey of applications that we can use to protect our online assets.
 I recommend working in groups of two as some parts of this lab will require a buddy to work with.